Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: The K-theoretic Novikov conjecture

-where $i_{e} \colon *\to G$ is the inclusion of the identity, the left square commutes by the naturality of $\eta$, and the lower triangle commutes since $i_{e}\circ \ev(p)=\id_{*}$.
-The right vertical composition is an equivalence (for example by \cref{cor:coind} whose proof works for every $\infty$-category $\bC$).
-In order to show the claim, it thus suffices to show that
+where $i_{e} \colon * \to G$ is the inclusion of the identity, the left square commutes by the naturality of $\eta$, and the lower triangle commutes since $i_{e}\circ \ev(p)=\id_{*}$.
+The right vertical composition is an equivalence (for example by \cref{cor:coind} whose proof works for every $\infty$-category).
+This identifies $\ev(\eta)$, and hence $\ev(\alpha^*)$, with the functor $p^{*,G}$.